Crying in the Club: Music video

 Directed by Emil Nava, the song's accompanying music video was released on May 19, 2017.
 The clip opens in black and white with Cabello standing against a brick wall, dancing through the fog and soaking in a tub as she performs the song "I Have Questions", before transitioning into the song itself with the singer dancing in a crowded club.
 The video has received positive reviews.
 Writing for Billboard, Gil Kaufman related the concept to Dr Jekyll and Mr Hyde.
 In Rolling Stone, Ryan Reed opined the video "mirrors the song's emotional journey.
 It opens with black-and-white shots of the singer crying and reclining in a bathtub before exploding with color in the nightclub."
-As of October 2024, the video has surpassed over 240 million views.

 Live performances

 Cabello performed the song live for the first time at the 2017 Billboard Music Awards on May 21.
 The singer started her performance by singing "I Have Questions" before transitioning into "Crying in the Club".
 Wearing sparkly gold attire, Cabello danced amid male backup dancers and drummers as fires burned behind them.
 The singer also performed the song on Britain's Got Talent on May 31, and at the 2017 iHeartRadio Much Music Video Awards on June 18.
 Cabello delivered a "stripped-back" acoustic rendition on The Tonight Show Starring Jimmy Fallon on June 22.
-Idolator's Mike Wass considered it "her best live performance yet."
+Idolators Mike Wass considered it "her best live performance yet."

-She also included the song as a part of her setlist as an opening act on Bruno Mars' 24K Magic World Tour.

 Cover versions

-Niall Horan performed the song as a pop-rock jam on guitar during his Flicker World Tour.
+Niall Horan performed "Crying in the Club" as a pop-rock jam on guitar during his Flicker World Tour.
 It received nomination from the iHeartRadio Music Awards in 2019 for Best Cover Song.